 The most successful creators are able to maintain a consistent level of support from their fans with each new campaign.
 This faithful group of backers make it possible for the top creators to launch new, successful projects every year.
 Collecting and analyzing data on previous backers’ pledge behavior and the monetary impact they had on your last campaign gives you a glimpse into how well your upcoming projects will perform.

 You can easily and quickly review this data with BackerKit Launch — an email marketing tool specifically designed for crowdfunding creators.
-Import past projects directly from Kickstarter into Launch, and you’ll get a breakdown of the number of backers you had for each of your past projects and what percentage of your pledges came from past backers.
+Import past projects directly from Kickstarter or Indiegogo into Launch, and you’ll get a breakdown of the number of backers you had for each of your past projects and what percentage of your pledges came from past backers.
 You can also see how many times individual contacts pledged to your previous campaign and exactly how much they contributed.

 Monte Cook Games used Launch while promoting their recent project, Ptolus: Monte Cook’s City by the Spire.
 When taking a look at their backer data, they saw that 58% of their total backers were returning backers and their biggest pledge day for returning backers was day one.